When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 There are some pretty long straps out there, but sometimes you just need more room to work with.
 Enter: the strap extenders.

-These handy straps can add crucial length to your hang setup, which comes in handy not only when trees are far apart.
+These straps can add crucial length to your hang setup, which comes in handy not only when trees are far apart.
 Sometimes you find yourself around some big ass trees.
 Those wide trunks take up a lot of strap real estate and before you know it, you used your entire strap just to get around the tree and have nothing left to clip onto.
 Latch these extenders onto your straps to get even more length and flexibility while hanging.

 Kammock Python Extenders